 Major Findings of the Study

 The study found that overall growth rate for India are 9 percent.
 It is noted growth of GST collection in the economy.
 About 12 percent of the CAGR was recorded by the Odissa state followed by the Bihar, Assam, Meghalaya, Tripura, Sikkim, And Lakshadweep are 11 percent growth rate from 2017 to 2026.
-Also it is noted that Haryana and Karnataka recorded about 10 percent growth rate.
-It is noted that tax paying business are increasing in the states like odissa and above mentioned states.
+Also, it is noted that Haryana and Karnataka recorded about 10 percent growth rate.
+It is noted that tax paying businesses are increasing in the states like odissa and above-mentioned states.
 Economically developed states such as Tamilnadu, Maharashtra, Delhi, Uttar Pradesh, Telangana, Gujarat and west Bengal recorded moderate growth rate between 8 to 10 during the study period 2017 to 2026.
 Arunachal Pradesh recorded 27 percent growth rate followed by Nagaland 21 percent, Mizoram 18 percent and Manipur 17 percent.
 These all are the northeastern states in India.
 These states were low initial stage in the GST collection but it is highest growth percentage over a period of time.

-Result of the correlation indicates that there is an high positive strong correlation relation ship between (GST) Goods and Services collection and Gross domestic product (GDP).
-It is noted that pearson correlation r value is 0.994.
+Result of the correlation indicates that there is a high positive strong correlation relationship between (GST) Goods and Services collection and Gross domestic product (GDP).
+It is noted that Pearson correlation r value is 0.994.
 Hence, GDP increases, GST collection also increasing very predictable in the straight line.
-Also the spearman’s rho is 1.000 and Kendall’s tau B is 1.00 both are perfect, this shows perfect monotonic relationship.
-It is indicates that there is an every single increase in GDP in the dataset was accompanied by an increase in the GST collection.
+Also, the spearman’s rho is 1.000 and Kendall’s tau B is 1.00 both are perfect; this shows perfect monotonic relationship.
+It indicates that there is every single increase in GDP in the dataset accompanied by an increase in the GST collection.

 The regression result shows that R value is 0.998 and R2 Value is 0.996 it shows that around 99.
 6 percent of the variation in GST collection is explained by the included predictors.
 Sine the sample size is small that is 7 hence, it is overfit the model.
 Coefficient estimated that private final consumption expenditure has the positive and statistically significant impact on collection (β = 0.2273, p < 0.05), it is indicating that private consumption increased and it is lead to high GST revenues.